akashdasgupta/akashdasgupta.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
         My research focuses on the measurement and analysis of perovskite solar cells, with a particular emphasis on using advanced spectroscopy techniques to gain insights into device performance and degradation.
-I specialize in developing innovative approaches for data acquisition, enabling a deeper understanding of the fundamental processes that govern the behavior of perovskite materials.
+I specialize in developing innovative approaches for data acquisition, enabling a deeper understanding of the fundamental processes that govern the behaviour of perovskite materials.

-        Using my strong expertise in spectroscopy, optical modelling and drift-diffusion simulations, and bayesian inference, I work to quantify key parameters such as charge collection efficiency, material heterogeneity, and recombination processes.
+        Using my strong expertise in spectroscopy, optical modelling and drift-diffusion simulations, and Bayesian inference, I work to quantify key parameters such as charge collection efficiency, material heterogeneity, and recombination processes.
 I design and build custom measurement systems to acquire high-quality data, and leverage my coding skills to run simulations that complement experimental results.

-        By combining detailed experimental analysis with modeling, my goal is to provide a clearer understanding of the limits and potential of perovskite solar cells, offering valuable insights that can guide future research and development in the field.
+        By combining detailed experimental analysis with modelling, my goal is to provide a clearer understanding of the limits and potential of perovskite solar cells, offering valuable insights that can guide future research and development in the field.

     design:
       columns: '1'
   - block: collection